SiddAjriY2Jaccount/handy-shell-scripts/README.md

 # handy-shell-scripts
-Handy shell scripts I've encountered, feel free to add
+Handy shell scripts written at work, out of boredom or necessity.
+Feel free to add.